Tax Guides

 Self-Employed Individuals

-Self-employed individuals can use per diem for meals only — not for lodging.
-This is a critical distinction.
-If you’re a sole proprietor, freelancer, or independent contractor:
+Self-employed individuals can use per diem for meals only β€” not for lodging.
+This represents a critical limitation.
+For sole proprietors, freelancers, and independent contractors:

 What You Still Need to Document

-These are the same elements required under IRS Publication 463 for all business travel.
-Per diem only replaces the need to document the amount element — the other three elements still require records.
+These elements comply with IRS Publication 463 for all business travel.
+Per diem only replaces documentation of the "amount" element β€” other three elements require contemporaneous records.

 Per Diem vs. Actual Expenses: When Each Method Wins